-The basic mission of spatial planners is the production of spatial plans of all levels, in line with which they gather data about the condition of the space, the state of the economy and the condition of the environment and nature.
-They produce analyses of the various factors, in other words, the segments that influence the spatial distribution of the activities.
-An integral part of the job of a spatial planner is also the assessment of spatial plans and the suggestion of the making of new, or amendments to existing spatial plans.
+The basic task of spatial planners is the preparation of spatial plans of all levels, within which they collect data about the condition of a place, the state of the economy, the condition of the environment and nature.
+They make analyses of the various factors i.e. segments that influence the spatial distribution of activities.
+An integral part of the job of a spatial planner is also the evaluation of the developed spatial plans and the suggestion of the preparation of new ones or changes to existing spatial plans.

-Along with all of this, constant education is also needed in order that they are up to date with new laws and trends in planning.
+Alongside all of this, constant education is needed in order that they are up to date with new laws and trends in planning.